hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 from backups, and the cluster continues to operate without any downtime.
 Hazelcast clients are an easy way to connect to a Hazelcast cluster and perform tasks on distributed data structures that live on the cluster.

-In order to use Hazelcast Node.js client, we first need to set up a Hazelcast cluster.
+To use Hazelcast Node.js client, we first need to set up a Hazelcast cluster.

 ### 1.2.1.
 Setting Up a Hazelcast Cluster